wp-plugins/weight-loss-tracker/readme.txt

 === Plugin Name ===
 Contributors: aliakro
-Tags: weight, graph, track
-Requires at least: 4.0.0
+Tags: weight, graph, track, stones, kg, table, data, plot Requires at least: 4.0.0
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://www.yeken.uk

-A very simple plugin to allow a logged in user to record their weight (Kg or Stones / pounds) on given dates.
-This data is then shown in a graph (chart.js) and table.
+A very simple plugin to allow a logged in user to record their weight on given dates.
+This data is then shown in a graph (ChartNew.js) and table.

 == Description ==

-A very simple plugin to allow a logged in user to record their weight (Kg or Stones/pounds) on given dates.
-This data is then shown in a graph (chart.js) and table.
+A very simple plugin to allow a logged in user to record their weight on given dates.
+This data is then shown in a graph (ChartNew.js) and table.

-Place the tag [weightlosstracker] on a given page and the user is presented with a form to enter a date, weight (Kg or St) and notes for that entry.
+Place the tag [weightlosstracker] on a given page and the user is presented with a form to enter a date, weight and notes for that entry.
 When the person saves their entry the data table and graph is refreshed.

+The following weight formats are supported:

+- Metric (Kg)
+- Imperial - Stones & Pounds
+- Imperial - Pounds only

 If data is entered for an existing date, then the previous entry is simply updated.
 The graph is shown when there are two or more entries.